 The LED light makes operations bearable.
 It focuses on your working area.
 You do not have to strain your eyes as you run your applications.
 A combination of the LED and the switch dial gives a clear sight to the user.

 The Bosch gro has a Li-Ion battery that lasts longer than standard batteries.
-Although their life depends on applications and the techniques used, they last longer.
+Although their life depends on applications and techniques, they last longer.

 Battery level indicator